- Overview

 - User-behavior analytics (UBA) – In the same way that sophisticated analytics are used to determine packet content in a firewall or anti-virus software analyzes a file system, UBA examines what a user is doing.
 By carefully studying how users typically interact with a given system, UBA can recognize abhorrent or suspicious behavior.
 Although it is much more sophisticated than this, a good example is an analysis of how quickly a user navigates the prompts of a system and the path the user takes to access sensitive information.
 UBA is ever-increasing its accuracy as it employs machine learning techniques to understand the intent behind user behavior.

-Protecting America’s energy industry from cyber-attacks and other risks is a top priority for the Department of Energy.
-In March 2018, the DOE published a Multi-year Plan for Energy Sector Cybersecurity.
+Protecting America’s energy industry from cyberattacks and other risks is a top priority for the Department of Energy.
+The DOE published a Multi-Year Plan for Energy Sector Cybersecurity in 2018.

 This guiding document was developed to better coordinate critical cyber operations across the Department of Energy and other key critical infrastructure cybersecurity stewards.